KALE AND TOFU SUBJI

 - One small pack of soft tofu (300 grams)

 - One tsp cumin seeds or mustard seeds(I used mustard seeds)

 - One tsp coriander powder (optional)

 - Salt and black pepper powder to taste

 - Two tbs olive/coconut oil (any oil of your choice)

 - Chop finely and rinse kale leaves two three times in clean water.

-- Heat the oil in a fry pan, add cumin seeds and wait till it changes the color.
+- Heat the oil in a frying pan, add cumin seeds and wait till it changes the colour.

 - Now saute the chopped onion till translucent.